NatLibFi/NDL-VuFind2-Vagrant/README.md

 - Possibly slightly slower than native LAMP/MAMP/WAMP but shouldn't be a real issue.
 YMMV though, so worst case, try adding more VirtualMemory in VagrantConf.rb (and/or v.cpus in Vagrantfile).<br>
   More speed can also be gained by enabling <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a>:
   - Mac users, (**NFS is now default**) admin password will be asked with every `vagrant up` & `vagrant destroy` unless you once run `sudo scripts/nfs-sudoers_mac.sh` or manually modify sudoers.
 See the previous link for more information.
   - Linux users, first remove the _if-else-end_ conditioning regarding _darwin_ in _Vagrantfile_, install `nfsd`, either manually modify sudoers or run `sudo scripts/nfs-sudoers_ubuntu.sh` or `sudo scripts/nfs-sudoers_fedora.sh` based on your platform.
-Please see the previous link for details.
+Please see <a href="https://www.vagrantup.com/docs/synced-folders/nfs.html">NFS</a> for details.
   - Windows users are out of luck as NFS synced folders are ignored by Vagrant.
 - If running Solr, VirtualMemory needs to be at least around 2048, which should work.